 Performance & Fuel Economy

-Fuel economy is listed as 19 mpg city/24 mpg hwy by the Environmental Protection Agency (EPA).
-Throughout the week, we saw closer to 15, but that was on purely city driving with a quick jaunt out to the suburbs to test highway performance.
+Fuel economy is listed as 19 city/24 highway by the EPA.
+Throughout the week, we saw closer to 15, but that was on purely city driving with a quick jaunt out to the suburbs to see highway performance.

-Standard safety features for the Quest include ABS, disc brakes at all four corners, traction control, stability control, active front head restraints and an array of airbags protecting passengers in all three rows.
+Standard safety features for the Quest include ABS, disc brakes at all four corners, traction control, stability control, active front head restraints and a multitude of airbags for passengers in all three rows.

-The 2013 Nissan Quest earned the highest possible ratings from the Insurance Institute for Highway Safety (IIHS) in all areas but roof strength, where it received an Acceptable rating.
-The National Highway Traffic Safety Administration (NHTSA) has yet to crash test the Quest.
+The 2012 Quest the highest possible ratings from the Insurance Institute for Highway Safety (IIHS) in all areas but roof strength, where it received an acceptable rating.
+The NHTSA has yet to test the Quest in crash tests.

-On the highway the Quest is stable and shows little strain.
-But on a windy day, its slab-sided styling does make it susceptible to strong gusts despite its weight.
+On the highway the Quest is stable and doesn’t seem to be under a lot of strain.
+However on a windy day its slab-sided styling does make it susceptible to strong gusts, despite its weight.

 Other Cars to Consider

-Toyota Sienna: Toyota's entry also went through a major overhaul recently, and offers more storage space.
-The Toyota's interior isn't as well-appointed or executed, but the Sienna is not as expensive as the Quest.
+Toyota Sienna– Toyota’s entry also went through a major overhaul recently, and offers more storage space.
+However, the Toyota’s interior isn’t as well-appointed or executed, although it not as expensive as the Quest.